jelliott8020/guitar_dex/README.md

 # Guitar Dexterity Planner

 ## About
-This application is used to provide the user guitar finder dexterity mappings for practice.
+This application is used to provide the user guitar finger dexterity mappings for practice.

 ## Use
-Designed to the give the user a requested number of length 4 strings, consisting of permuations of 1234.
+Designed to the give the user a requested number of length 4 strings, consisting of permuations of '1234'.